equinor/gordo/docs/general/endpoints.rst

 ====================

-The ``/anomaly/prediction`` endpoint will return the data supplied by the ``/prediction`` endpoint but reserved for models which inherit from :class:`gordo_components.model.anomaly.base.AnomalyDetectorBase`
+The ``/anomaly/prediction`` endpoint will return the data supplied by the ``/prediction`` endpoint but reserved for models which inherit from :class:`gordo.model.anomaly.base.AnomalyDetectorBase`

 By this restriction, additional _features_ are calculated and returned (depending on the `AnomalyDetector` model being served.

-For example, the :class:`gordo_components.model.anomaly.diff.DiffBasedAnomalyDetector` will return the following:
+For example, the :class:`gordo.model.anomaly.diff.DiffBasedAnomalyDetector` will return the following:

 - ``tag-anomaly-scaled`` & ``tag-anomaly-unscaled``:
     - Anomaly per feature/tag calculated from the expected tag input (y) and the model's output for those tags (yhat),